Iman-Elsebeiy/laravel-R6/Tasks/patchRequest.md

 so it's a method of modifying resources where the client sends partial data that is to be updated without modifying the entire data.
 http patch method is like a UPDATE query in SQL which sets or updates selected columns only and not the whole row.

-So, 'PUT' replaces the whole resource, while 'PATCH' updates only the parts you specify.
+So, 'PUT' replaces the whole resource, while PATCH' updates only the parts you specify.